patrickmmartin/pith-writings/dao_of_scratch/article.md

 You can do this while just using the mouse - the selection extends naturally from your selected block to the end of the enclosing container block - another `Good point SSSS: selection of blocks has some subtle but powerful affordances`

+This works great on an interactive whiteboard to show the effect of a chunk of code blocks.

-* But scratch desktop has _single step_!
+Even more impressively: Scratch desktop has _single step_, which illuminates the running block!

 ## More Good Points

-`Good Points 5-14:`
+There's a raft of features: `Good Points AAAA-OOOO:`

-Logo like Sprite Primitives, Code Blocks, Message passing, composable mathematical operations, cloning, entry prompts, text messages, pen operations, sound

-These are in my personal order of significance TODO(PMM) cherry pick some to illustrate
+Logo like Sprite Primitives, Code Blocks, Message Passing, Composable Mathematical Operations, Sprite Cloning, Entry Prompts, Text Messages, Pen operations, Sound.
+The latter are in my personal order of appreciation.
+A feature worth mentioning is _Message Passing_  , which allows broadcasts of messages to all items on a stage.

-## Development Styles
+## Supported Development Styles
+So, the possibilities are limitless, but there is a definite set of approaches that practitioners will work through.

-### Sprites, Backdrops, Costumes
+### Basic: Sprites, Backdrops, Costumes
- * with bounce / direction / touching colour
+ Coupled with setting some properties, the  bounce / direction / touching colour capabilities allow treating the visual stage as a mini engine with some rudimentary support for using the stage as a dressed "set".

-### Explicit Positioning / Drawing
+### Advanced: Explicit Positioning / Drawing
- * explicit positioning
- * hand crafted drawing of objects
+ To move onto to more dynamic generation of content, it is possible to use explicit positioning, and the use of pens to craft abritrary shapes.

-#### It's not like "coding"
+#### Don't worry: it's not like "coding"
 http://worrydream.com/MeanwhileAtCodeOrg/

 * Immediacy
 This goes to the kind of benefits mentioned in the kind of thing Brett Victor talks about